Carleton University 3MT Rules

 - Students registered in degree programs that are strictly course-based are not eligible.

 - MA and PhD students must have made substantial progress on research and analysis of their topic.
-Each participant must submit the Supervisor Support Form, confirming that that the student has completed substantial progress in research and analysis of his/her research topic.
+Each participant must submit a Supervisor Support Form, confirming that the student has completed substantial progress in research and analysis of his/her research topic.

 - Students that have successfully defended their thesis, but have not yet convocated are eligible.

-- Each participant must consent to have his/her 3MT presentation video recorded and posted on YouTube and webpages within Carleton.ca should the student’s score qualify him/her to be in the top 10 spots.
+- Each participant must consent to have his/her 3MT presentation recorded on video and posted on YouTube and other social media platforms as well as webpages within Carleton.ca.

-- Presentations must be based on research that is directly related to the student’s graduate research.
+- Presentations must be directly related to the student’s graduate research.

-- Presenters must be available to present in person on at the Carleton 3MT in March.
+- Presenters must be available to present live and in-person on the date of the contest.

 Confidentiality and Intellectual Property Guidelines